"There are no beautiful surfaces without a terrible depth."

 He would never allow it.

 He pressed a finger against her lips, soft but discouraging any attempt to speak, so she kept quiet, long enough, until she could hear footsteps in the staircase.
-The sound became stronger for a few seconds until it slowly faded and died – Kellerman still waited a full minute of silence before he must have considered it safe to speak, and he was the one to talk first.
+The sound became stronger for a few seconds until it slowly faded and died – Kellerman still waited a full minute of silence before he must have considered it safe to speak.
 His finger was still against her lips.

 "Sorry."
 He excused himself, even though there was nothing to apologize about and he was well aware of it.
 "It's not safe for us to be seen."